Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 Day 3, 25th June 2025.
 Morning birding before transfer to Kalandula

 We set off on the long drive to Kalandula and spent the rest of the day traveling.
-We got to Kalandula at around 5pm, giving us enough time to check out the falls.
-Here we also managed to connect with Cassin’s Flycatcher and one of the guides got onto Mountain Wagtail.
+We got to Kalandula at around 5 pm, giving us enough time to check out the falls.
+Here we also managed to connect with Cassin’s Flycatcher.
 The falls were breathtakingly beautiful and certainly one of the most iconic landmarks of the trip.
 Enjoying a stunning sunset, we headed to our hotel to check in for the night, with much anticipation for the following day.

 After our first taste of Kalandula at the falls yesterday evening, this morning we headed out to a small village outside town called Kinjila.
-On our way out we stopped in broadleaf woodland, where we got onto a pair of Anchieta’s Barbets.
+On our way out we stopped in a patch of broadleaf woodland, where we quickly got onto a pair of Anchieta’s Barbets.

 Our next major target was a bird that was long considered extinct.
 However, it can now be seen with relative ease only here in the swamp forests.
-We met our local guide just outside the village, at the edge of the forest and told him we needed to see White-headed Robin-Chat.
+We met our local site guides just outside of their village, at the edge of the forest and told them we’d like to focus our attention on seeing the White-headed Robin-Chat.
 We set out on a 1.8 mile (3 kilometer) walk towards a site where they were showing well.
-Along the way we connected with White-winged Black-Tit, Meyer’s Parrot, Pale-billed Hornbill, Western Banded Snake-Eagle and Sharpe’s Drongo.
-Soon after arriving at the site, most of the group had great views of three individuals, accompanied by much excitement.
+Along the way we connected with White-winged Black Tit, Meyer’s Parrot, Pale-billed Hornbill, Western Banded Snake Eagle and Sharpe’s Drongo.
+Soon after arriving at the site, most of the group had great views of three White-headed Robin-Chats, accompanied by much excitement.
 Some also had brief views of Ross’s Turaco.

-We went back for a quick coffee break and saw Brown-headed Apalis and Blue-throated Brown Sunbird.
-As we were leaving we heard the call of Dusky Long-tailed Cuckoo.
-This filled the group with excitement and the whole group had great views of the bird and some even got digiscopes of the bird.
+We hiked back to our vehicle for a quick coffee break and saw Brown-headed Apalis and Blue-throated Brown Sunbird.
+Just as we were about to leave the site, we heard the call of Dusky Long-tailed Cuckoo.
+This filled the group with excitement and the whole group had great views of the bird and some even got good photos of this usually secretive species, yet another highlight of the morning.

-Back at the swamp forest we connected with Gray-winged Robin-Chat and another pair of White-headed Robin-Chat, thanks to the local guides.
-We also spent time looking for White-spotted Flufftail, but sadly did not have much luck.
+Back at the swamp forest we connected with Grey-winged Robin-Chat and another pair of White-headed Robin-Chat, thanks to the local guides’ very important local knowledge.
+We also spent time looking for White-spotted Flufftail, but sadly did not have much luck and it remained a heard only for now.

 We had a short stint of night birding and managed to hear African Scops-Owl and African Wood Owl,as well as Fiery-necked Nightjar.
 We also got great views of African Barred Owlet.
 Most of the group saw Southern Lesser Galago very well.

 Day 5, 27th June 2025.
-Last Birding at Kilinji and transfer to Maxima
+Last birding at Kilinji and transfer to Muxima

 Angola birding report